Coney-Poney/figura-ponies/README.md

 Thanks to GNamimates for the code inspiration

-And Thanks to 'Fran' for making 'Figura,' the mod that made this possible in the first place!

 - Support and unique textures for all armor types.
    - Create 5.1 Compatablity for both diving sets
 - Togglable Horns and Wings